-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: salt-desert shrubs Sub-dominant: deep-rooted, cool season, perennial bunchgrasses > associated shrubs > deep-rooted cool, season, perennial forbs > warn season bunchgrasses > deep-rooted, cool season, perennial forbs = fibrous, shallow-rooted, cool season, perennial and annual forbs Other: Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 30% of total woody canopy 14.
-Average percent litter cover (%) and depth ( in): Between plant interspaces and under shrubs (5-10%) and depth ( $\pm \frac{1}{4}$ in.)
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (March thru May) ± 100 lbs/ac; Favorable years 150 lbs/ac and unfavorable years 50 lbs/ac.
-16. Potential invasive (including noxious) species (native and non-native).
-List species which BOTH characterize degraded states and have the potential to become a which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
+- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 30% of total woody canopy - 14.
+Average percent litter cover (%) and depth ( in): Between plant interspaces and under shrubs up to 5% and depth < 1⁄4 in. - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (March thru May) ± 100 lbs/ac; Favorable years 300 lbs/ac and unfavorable years <50 lbs/ac. - 16.
+Potential invasive (including noxious) species (native and non-native).
+List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include: red brome, Mediterranean grass, redstem filaree, annual mustards, and Russian thistle.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include: red brome, Mediterranean grass, redstem filaree, annual mustards, Russian thistle.